Skip to navigation Skip to content

 This table describes some of the common circumstances under which child support payments may be ceased without a request from the receiving parent.

-Note: a customer reconciling or commencing a de facto relationship with the child's other parent is not a terminating event for child support until the parents are reconciled or in a relationship for 6 months or more.
-Prior to the 6 month mark, customers have the choice of:
+Note: a customer reconciling or starting a de facto relationship with the child's other parent is not a terminating event for child support until the parents are reconciled or in a relationship for 6 months or more.
+Before the 6 month mark, customers have the choice of:

 • suspending the child support case for 6 months